Top 25 Frequently Asked Questions

 To get a quote for international shipping you can use the USPS shipping calculator.
 Choose flat rate envelope Priority International for small parts and use the "large package" option for kits (entering the dimensions above based on the kit you're intending to have shipped.

-Many customers ordering outside of the US build their own SLA batteries pack by sourcing 12v SLA cells locally and ordering our SLA DIY Sets along with their conversion kit.
+Many customers ordering outside of the US build their own SLA batteries pack by sourcing 12v SLA cells locally.

 **The most common international shipping is to Canada. the rate for kits is usually $74 USD.